RohanAlexander/telling_stories_with_data/_book/97-assessment.md

 <td class="gt_row gt_left">An abstract is included and appropriately pitched to a non-specialist audience.
 The abstract answers: 1) what was done, 2) what was found, and 3) why this matters (all at a high level).
 Likely four sentences.
 Abstract must make clear what we learn about the world because of this paper.</td></tr>
     <tr><td class="gt_row gt_left">Introduction</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 1 - 'Gets job done'; 2 - 'Fine'; 3 - 'Great'; 4 - 'Exceptional'</td>
 <td class="gt_row gt_left">The introduction is self-contained and tells a reader everything they need to know including: 1) broader context to motivate; 2) some detail about what the paper is about; 3) a clear gap that needs to be filled; 4) what was done; 5) what was found; 6) why it is important; 7) the structure of the paper.
-A reader should be able to read only the introduction and have a good idea about the research that was carried out and what was found.
+A reader should be able to read only the introduction and know what was done, why, and what was found.
 Likely 3 or 4 paragraphs, or 10 per cent of total.</td></tr>
     <tr><td class="gt_row gt_left">Data</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 2 - 'Many issues'; 4 - 'Some issues'; 6 - 'Good'; 8 - 'Great'; 10 - 'Exceptional'</td>
 <td class="gt_row gt_left">A sense of the dataset should be communicated to the reader.
-All variables should be thoroughly examined and explained, in addition to if there were very similar datasets that could have been used and why they were not.
-If variables were constructed then this should be mentioned, and high-level cleaning aspects of particular note should be mentioned, but this section should focus on the destination, not the journey.
-It is important to understand what the variables look like by graphing the actual data used, along with discussion of those graphs and the other features of these data.
+All variables should be thoroughly examined and explained.
+Explain if there were similar datasets that could have been used and why they were not.
+If variables were constructed then this should be mentioned, and high-level cleaning aspects of note should be mentioned, but this section should focus on the destination, not the journey.
+It is important to understand what the variables look like by including graphs, and possibly tables, of all observations, along with discussion of those graphs and the other features of these data.
 Summary statistics should also be included, and well as any relationships between the variables.
 If this becomes too detailed, then appendices could be used.</td></tr>
     <tr><td class="gt_row gt_left">Cross-references</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 2 - 'Yes'</td>
 <td class="gt_row gt_left">All figures, tables, and equations, should be numbered, and referred to in the text using cross-references.</td></tr>